RaindropFamily/ObliviousMessageRetrival/README.md

 ### Parameters
 - GOMR:  N = 2^15 (or *N* = 32,768), P = 2^60, G' = G+4, k = *ḱ* = 50, other detailed parameters please refer to our paper.
 Benchmark results for AGOMR with grou size ≥45, we use e8-highmem-64 instance, 64GB RAM (with a 128GB balanced disk), otherwise, we use e2-standard-2 instance type with 8GB RAM.
 Note that the runtime of the instance e8-highmem-64 is roughly the same as e2-standard-2.
-Detailed performance report can be found in Section 9 in [GOMR paper](https://eprint.iacr.org/2023/534.pdf).
+Detailed performance report can be found in Section 9 in the GOMR paper.

 ## Dependencies